 At the local elections, members of the public elect councillors to represent their community in local authorities.

 The number of councillors elected to Dublin City Council is 63.
-The Minister for Housing, Planning and Local Government sets the polling date which is the same day in all of the local authority areas across Ireland.
+The Minister for Housing, Local Government and Heritage sets the polling date which is the same day in all of the local authority areas across Ireland.
 The polling period must last at least 12 hours between 7.00am and 10.30pm.